hpatoio/DeployBundle/Resources/doc/index.md

 You can add a list of command you want run on the remote server after the deploy.
 In the configuration above you can see the common command you run after a deploy (clear the cache, publish assets etc)
 These commands are run as a shell command on the remote server.
 So you can enter whichever shell command you want (cp, rm etc)

+### Force vendor syncronization | New in version 1.3

+Now you can force vendor dir syncronization simply adding --force-vendor when running the command. (see later for an example)

 ### Rsync Options | New in version 1.1

 If you add the key rsync-options to your environment you will override the default options used for rsync.
 So the system is using: